-- The student or students who want to split up the group must apply to the course coordinator to do so by 1 April.
-The course coordinator will then conduct individual interviews with each of the group members.
-The course coordinator will forward the application to the head of department, who will make the final decision. - After splitting up, all of the group members will continue to have the same course coordinator and any supervisor for their thesis. - Everything the students have done prior to the date the group split up is jointly owned by the entire group.
-After splitting up the student(s), who wish to do so, will submit their theses separately.
+- The student or students who want to split up the group must apply to the supervisor at UiS to do so by 1 April.
+The supervisor will then conduct individual interviews with each of the group members.
+The supervisor will forward the application to the head of department, who will make the final decision. - After splitting up, all of the group members will continue to have the same supervisor(s) for their thesis. - Everything the students have done prior to the date the group split up is jointly owned by the entire group.
+After splitting up the student(s), who wish to do so, will submit their thesis separately.
 In these circumstances, the individual(s) concerned will be assessed separately and receive their own grade.
 The thesis can build on what the group had done prior to the date it split up. - A thesis written after splitting up is owned by the individual(s) who wrote it.
-This also applies to any software code or products that were produced in connection with the thesis. - If there is a need to apply for a deferred deadline, see section 3.7. - 1.7 To start a bachelor's thesis, students must satisfy one of the requirements below:4 - meet the prior knowledge requirements specified in the course description, and have passed at least 100 ECTS in accordance with an approved education plan by 15 October; or - meet the prior knowledge requirements specified in the course description, and have passed at least 130 ECTS in accordance with an approved education plan by 15 January.
+This also applies to any software code or products that were produced in connection with the thesis. - If there is a need to apply for a deferred deadline, see section 3.7.